JoelTeoGom/JoelTeoGom/README.md

 I love solving puzzles and tackling coding challenges on platforms like [LeetCode](https://leetcode.com/) and [Advent of Code](https://adventofcode.com/).

-Also, I enjoy building **small “for-fun” projects** that end up being genuinely useful in my day-to-day life: tiny automations, CLI tools, and little services that remove friction.
+Also, I enjoy building **small “for-fun” projects** that end up being genuinely useful in my day-to-day life.